top of page

 Building a Change Agent Network: A Strategic Approach

-A group of people are planning change and sit around a design for creating a Change Agent Network
+A group of people are planning change and working on a design for creating a Change Agent Network

-Today we present a concise guide on creating the kind of change agent network that can effectively drive organisational change.
-In yesterday's article, we looked at a similar concept in Kotter's volunteer army.
-See War Stories with Kotter, Part 2: Enlist a Volunteer Army for more.
+Today we present a concise guide on creating a change agent network that can effectively drive organisational change.
+This follows on from yesterday's article, which examined a similar concept in Kotter's volunteer army (see War Stories with Kotter, Part 2: Enlist a Volunteer Army for more).

 For organisations and change managers working towards large-scale changes, a change agent network can be a great tool.